zeppe-lin/zeppe-lin.github.io/handbook/handbook.md

     # pkgman search -vv xf86-

-Common video drivers include "xorg-xf86-video-intel" (Intel), "xorg-xf86-video-amdgpu"/"xorg-xf86-video-ati" (AMD), and "xorg-xf86-video-nouveau" (NVIDIA).
-For NVIDIA, consider also building "nouveau-firmware" for better support.
+Common video drivers include `xorg-xf86-video-intel` (Intel), `xorg-xf86-video-amdgpu`/`xorg-xf86-video-ati` (AMD), and `xorg-xf86-video-nouveau` (NVIDIA).
+For NVIDIA, consider also building `nouveau-firmware` for better support.

-For input, modern drivers like "xorg-xf86-input-libinput" and "xorg-xf86-input-evdev" are recommended.
-Legacy options like "xorg-xf86-input-keyboard" and "xorg-xf86-input-mouse" are also available.
+For input, modern drivers like `xorg-xf86-input-libinput` and `xorg-xf86-input-evdev` are recommended.
+Legacy options like `xorg-xf86-input-keyboard` and `xorg-xf86-input-mouse` are also available.

 After selecting drivers for your hardware, install xorg with: